cse110-sp21-group5/cse110-sp21-group5/admin/team.md

 -----------------

 Hey!
-I'm **Matthew Larkins**, a fourth year computer engineering major.
-I like to surf, run, skate, rock climb, and build robots/drones in my free time.
+I'm **Matthew Larkins**.
+I'm a fourth year computer engineering major.
+I like to surf, run, and build and fly drones in my free time.
 My job on the team is as one of the leaders as well as a designer.
 Check out some of my projects here: https://khankhuu.github.io/matthew-larkins.

 ![Matt's Photo](./resources/pictures/matthew-picture.png)